DevChance/cse15l-lab-reports/LabReport5.md

 - I am then prompted to enter the ssh clone url that I want to clone so I enter: `git@github.com:DevChance/lab7.git`

 #### The bash script then clones the repository and runs the tests
-#### This will then produce another prompt for the user to acknowledge the changes to be made, it then says press [ENTER] to continue:
+#### This will then produce another prompt for the user to acknowledge the changes to the file, it then says press [ENTER] to continue:

 ![image](https://user-images.githubusercontent.com/122570751/224885409-d3c6995e-d538-4807-8707-2c3568271e41.png)